Top 5 Obesity-Fighting Korean Foods for a Fit You

 - gives foods interesting flavors

-- furthers the ability of the body to absorb nutrients from foods
+- boosts the body's ability to absorb nutrients from foods

 - helps stop the transfer of pathogenic organisms to the body